Softwire/strawberry-fair/frontend/src/pages/index.md

       * Increased recycling of cardboard and plastic (along with our usual comprehensive recycling of drinks cans).

-      * Trialling of compostible rubbish bags for bins and litter picking.
+      * Trialling of compostable rubbish bags for bins and litter picking.

       ## Shake Ya Bucket!!